 Accoya® selected by the prestigious Cambridge University for unique botanic gardens project

-Accoya® wood has been specified for an integral part of the ‘Understanding Plant Diversity’ project in Cambridge University’s Botanic Gardens, one of the largest university-owned botanic gardens in the world.
-Following an invited competition in the summer of 2016, Chadwick Dryer Clarke was appointed as the project lead to create a path structure to inspire and intrigue visitors.
+Accoya® wood was specified for an integral part of the ‘Understanding Plant Diversity’ project in Cambridge University’s Botanic Gardens, one of the largest university-owned botanic gardens in the world.
+Chadwick Dryer Clarke was appointed as the project lead to create a path structure to inspire and intrigue visitors.
 ‘The Rising Path’, a galvanised steel structure clad with Accoya® wood balustrades and decking, was created to meet the brief.

-The 65 metre long dynamic spiral, which has a three-metre high elevated viewpoint, features an interpretation hub designed to inspire visitors to explore the garden’s Systematic Beds and offer new ways to explore the science of plant taxonomy.
+The 65 metre long dynamic spiral, has a three-metre high elevated viewpoint, and features an interpretation hub designed to inspire visitors to explore the garden’s Systematic Beds, offering new ways to explore the science of plant taxonomy.

 An installation by Designmap which has also been made from Accoya® wood is designed to educate visitors as they enter the Botanic Gardens.
 The structure was crafted to add an extra dimension to the newly opened site.